 The Foreign Bird League (FBL)

-The UK Classic Foreign Bird Show was held as the Open Show of The Foreign Bird League on Sunday 18th September.
-The standard of the 275 entries remained as high as ever and certainly the judges, Peter Gallimore, Lisa Barnsdale and Dennis Webster had their work cut out in order to place the birds.
+The UK Classic Foreign Bird Show was held as The Open Show of The Foreign Bird League on Sunday 16th September.
+The entry of 331 was slightly up on last year and hence was the highest for a good many years.
+The standard of those entries remained as high as ever and certainly the judges, Messrs T. Broderick (Foreign), D. Wanless (Australian) and D. Webster (Zebra Finches and Bengalese) had their work cut out in order to place the awards.

 They settled on an immaculate pair of New Britain Mannikins staged to perfection by Mr. & Mrs C. Rowe (shown above) as the best foreign exhibit.
 The second best exhibit was a marvellous Parson Finch, of good, steady disposition staged by S. Studd and which also took the award for best adult Australian.
 Third best in show went to an exquisite Crimson Finch and which showed itself off admirably to the credit of D. & H. Harris and which also took the award for best CYOB Australian.

 The number of exhibits in the parrotlike classes was not of the level it was years ago although the provision of dedicated parrotlet classes was certainly a welcome addition, although it would have been better with a greater variety of species.
 The award for Best Adult Parrotlike and Second Best Adult went to M. Plose with two very impressive blue Lineolated Parrakeets.